St Machar's Cathedral

-St Machar's Cathedral usually called Old Machar (Scottish Gaelic: Cathair-eaglais Naomh Machar), (or, more formally, the Cathedral Church of St Machar) is a Church of Scotland church in Aberdeen, Scotland.
-It is located to the north of the city centre, in the former burgh of Old Aberdeen.
-Technically, St Machar's is no longer a cathedral but rather a high kirk, as it has not been the seat of a bishop of the Catholic Church in Scotland or the Scottish Episcopal Church since 1690.
+St Machar's Cathedral is a Church of Scotland church in Aberdeen, Scotland, located to the north of the city centre, in the former burgh of Old Aberdeen.
+Technically, St Machar's is no longer a cathedral but rather a high kirk, as it has not been the seat of a bishop since 1690.

 History

 St Machar is said to have been a companion of St Columba on his journey to Iona.
 A fourteenth-century legend tells how God (or St Columba) told Machar to establish a church where a river bends into the shape of a bishop's crosier before flowing into the sea.
 The River Don bends in this way just below where the cathedral now stands.
 According to legend, St Machar founded a site of worship in Old Aberdeen in about 580.
-Machar's church was superseded by a Norman cathedral in 1131, shortly after David I transferred the See from Mortlach to Aberdeen.
+Machar's church was superseded by a Norman cathedral in 1131, shortly after David I transferred the see from Mortlach to Aberdeen.
 Almost nothing of that original cathedral survives; a lozenge-decorated base for a capital supporting one of the architraves can be seen in the Charter Room in the present church.

 After the execution of William Wallace in 1305, his body was cut up and sent to different corners of the country to warn other dissenters.
 His left quarter ended up in Aberdeen and is buried in the walls of the cathedral.

 At the end of the thirteenth century Bishop Henry Cheyne decided to extend the church, but the work was interrupted by the Scottish Wars of Independence.
 Cheyne's progress included piers for an extended choir at the transept crossing.
 These pillars, with decorated capitals of red sandstone, are still visible at the east end of the present church.
 Though worn by exposure to the elements after the collapse of the cathedral's central tower, these capitals are among the finest stone carvings of their date to survive in Scotland.
 Bishop Alexander Kininmund II demolished the Norman cathedral in the late 14th century, and began the nave, including the granite columns and the towers at the western end.
 Bishop Henry Lichtoun completed the nave, the west front and the northern transept, and made a start on the central tower.
 Bishop Ingram Lindsay completed the roof and the paving stones in the later part of the fifteenth century.
 Further work was done over the next fifty years by Thomas Spens, William Elphinstone and Gavin Dunbar; Dunbar is responsible for the heraldic ceiling and the two western spires.